Toshiba Satellite M50-A-110

 The Toshiba Satellite M50-A-110 is a mid-range to high-end machine.
 Luxurious materials encase the Toshiba Satellite M50-A-110.
 Brushed metal and sturdy construction pair with a good design to make one classy looking machine.
 The black island keys are spacious and comfortable for long hours of use, and the touchpad is responsive.
 Where it firmly ensconces itself in the mid-range is in some of its specs.
 With a glossy 1366x768 pixel, the 15.6 inch TN panel could be a letdown for some.
 As is typical with this particular type of screen, viewing angles are limited, but the image quality is decent for this resolution.
 Those who are used to Full HD machines will see a lack of detail, but otherwise, this is a decent enough screen.
 Weighing in at 2.2 kg, this machine just about rides a comfortable weight for portability, considering the power it is capable of.

 Powered by the Intel Core i5 4200U Haswell-based ULV dual-core processor clocked in at 1.6 GHz with Turbo Boost up to 2.6 GHz, and the NVIDIA GeForce GT 740M there is enough power under the hood for most tasks.
 Even moderately demanding games could be played at medium to low settings.
 This should represent more than enough power for the typical user.
 Overall, this is a well built machine that will handle most moderately demanding tasks well.NVIDIA GeForce GT 740M: Mid-range graphics card of the GeForce GT 700M series.
 Based on the Kepler architecture and manufactured by TSMC in a 28nm process.
-With these GPUs you are able to play modern and demanding games fluently at medium detail settings and HD resolution. » Further information can be found in our Comparison of Mobile Graphics Cards and the corresponding Benchmark List.
+Modern games should be playable with these graphics cards at low settings and resolutions.
+Casual gamers may be happy with these cards. » Further information can be found in our Comparison of Mobile Graphics Cards and the corresponding Benchmark List.

 Haswell-based ULV dual-core processor clocked at 1.6 GHz with Turbo Boost support up to 2.6 GHz.
 Offers an integrated HD Graphics 4400 and a dual-channel DDR3 memory controller.» Further information can be found in our Comparison of Mobile Processsors.